Contents

 1. eDesk

-Best for: eCommerce businesses selling across multiple marketplaces and channels
+Best for: eCommerce teams selling across multiple marketplaces and channels

-With native connections to over 300 marketplaces, webstores, and social channels, agents see full order context inside every ticket.
-The platform also supports multilingual AI responses across more than 100 languages, essential for sellers operating on international marketplaces.
-Businesses using eDesk’s AI capabilities resolve up to 73% more customer inquiries without adding headcount.
+With 300+ native marketplace integrations, agents see full order context inside every ticket.
+Multilingual AI covers 100+ languages (essential on international marketplaces).
+Businesses running eDesk’s AI tools resolve up to 73% more inquiries without growing headcount.

 Key features:

-• AI Agent that automates up to 65% of customer support across all channels
+• AI Agent that automates up to 65% of customer support across every channel

-• Native integrations with Amazon, eBay, Shopify, Walmart, and 300+ channels
+• Native integrations with Amazon, eBay, Shopify, Walmart, and 300+ others

-• Pre-sales support tools that turn browsing questions into conversions
+• Pre-sales tools that convert browsing questions into orders

-• Real-time reporting on CSAT, resolution times, and agent productivity
+• Real-time reporting on CSAT, resolution times, agent productivity

-Pricing: Starts at $49/month (Essential plan), with annual discounts available.
-Free 14-day trial included.
+Pricing: Starts at $49/month (Essential plan), annual discounts available.
+14-day free trial.

-Where eDesk has room to grow: eDesk is purpose-built for eCommerce support, which means businesses looking for a general-purpose IT service desk, internal employee ticketing, or a platform that also handles non-retail use cases will find other tools better suited to those needs.
+Where eDesk has room to grow: Purpose-built for eCommerce means exactly that.
+If you need a general-purpose IT service desk, internal employee ticketing, or a platform covering non-retail use cases, other tools fit better. eDesk isn’t trying to be everything for everyone.
+It’s trying to be the best thing for one specific audience.

 2. Zendesk

-Best for: Large enterprises needing a highly customizable, general-purpose support platform
+Best for: Large enterprises needing a highly customisable, general-purpose support platform

 Key features:

-• Customizable workflow automation with triggers and conditions
+• Customisable workflow automation with triggers and conditions

 • Omnichannel support including voice and messaging